SplitMAC: Wireless Split Learning over Multiple Access Channels: SplitMAC: Split Learning over Multiple Access Channels

 \subsection{Latency Analysis}

 We now analyze the total latency of the proposed SplitMAC framework.
-In this analysis, we focus on scenarios where the sum of the latencies of the SMP and IGT steps is smaller than the latency of the SDT step for each group.
+In this analysis, we focus on scenarios\footnote{ These scenarios are not essential for the development or applicability of the proposed framework.
+In our simulations, we compute the latency even when these scenarios are not valid.} where the sum of latencies of SMP, IGT, and DMP is smaller than the latency of SDT for each group.
 This happens when the AP has a sufficiently high computing capability and downlink transmission power.
-As can be seen in Fig.~\ref{fig:diagram}, the total latency for one training round of SL is given by (\ref{eq:total_latency}).
+As can be seen in Fig.~\ref{fig:diagram}, the total latency for one training round of SL is given by \eqref{eq:total_latency}.
+The latency expression in \eqref{eq:total_latency} explicitly shows that the latency is reduced via simultaneous uplink-downlink transmission only when $K>L$.
+It is noteworthy that model transition across different clusters does not require additional latency since the information exchanges for model transition are encapsulated in the form of MD and DMT.
+The definitions of the major notations utilized in this paper are summarized in Table~\ref{table:key_params}.